diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 1/05 - JS  JavaScript Intro.md

 ## Learning Goals

-After this lesson you will be able to:
+After this lesson you will be able to:cd

 - Explain what JavaScript is and a bit of its history